 Thelma’s 2BR Cottage

-This remodeled private, secluded two-bedroom, two-bath guesthouse is located a very short walk from the main buildings and offers a perfect setting for a small group getaway.
+This remodeled cottage is split into 2 parts, the cottage and Thelma’s Loft, this being the main private portion of the building, it is a secluded two-bedroom, two-bath guesthouse is located a very short walk from the main buildings and offers a perfect setting for a small group getaway.
 Each of the two bedrooms in this vacation rental-style cottage has a king-sized, faux down bed and a separate full bath with rain shower.
 Relax with a good book or enjoy good conversation with friends or family on the large limestone patio, or enjoy an evening under the stars at the large, private outdoor firepit.
 The galley kitchen is equipped with a stove, microwave, refrigerator, and dishwasher.
 The living room is glass enclosed, with a queen sleeper sofa, limestone wood-burning fireplace and a peaceful view of the hammock in the woods.

 In addition, you can look forward to enjoying all the amenities that come standard to our Sage Hill Inn guests, including: satellite television, free Wi-Fi, and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.
 Thelma’s is our most popular cottage and has hosted countless girlfriend getaways.
 It may book up on weekends as far as 6 months in advance, so we recommend booking this cottage early.